And greetings to you music lovers, thrill seekers, conversationalists, all across the fruited plane.

 Conservatives and a liberty-centered message have prevailed in this argument.

-Um the Republicans uh they they their their counter was was with a version of Obama's premise.
+The Republicans, their counter was with a version of Obama's premise.

-Now there are a lot of good conservatives in the Republican Party in elected positions, don't misunderstand.
+Now, there are a lot of good conservatives in the Republican Party in elected positions.

-Uh but it is a conservative liberty-centered message that is prevailing in this argument.
+But it is a conservative, liberty-centered message that is prevailing in this argument.

-High school and so forth, whether you're in college, going off to college for the first time, or if you're a parent of college-age kids, don't wait for disaster to strike, because I promise you it'll happen the night before a paper is due, or you'll lose your notes the night before a test, talking about a computer crash.
+Whether you're in college, going off to college for the first time, or if you're a parent of college-aged kids, don't wait for disaster to strike because I promise you it'll happen the night before a paper is due, or you'll lose your notes the night before a test, talking about a computer crash.

 They always happen.